so here's the rundown!

 If you're in brand new jeans that are still stiff and tight, you might be distracted during the shoot trying to make sure everything stays in place as well as lets you sit and run and move around in - since a large portion of your session there will be movement, like walking, dancing and spinning around.
 I recommend bringing clothes that are "broken in" so that you'll be as comfortable as possible.
 I also love when people bring clothing or accessories that can show movement like long skirts and dresses that catch wind because it adds energy to the photos and looks gorgeous!

-I typically recommend sticking with neutrals and earthy tones.
-Neutrals don’t mean just grays and browns, there are neutrals of every color (mustard yellow, forest green, light blue, burnt orange, etc. Stay away from bright fluorescent distracting colors.
-The only specific colors I typically recommend staying away from are bright pinks and reds.
-A lot of the time it results in giving you a really pink/orange skin tone.
-I always recommend wearing black jeans UNLESS you have a light wash pair, or ripped blue jeans to add texture!
+• I typically recommend sticking with neutrals and earthy tones.
+Neutrals don’t mean just grays and browns, there are neutrals in every color.
+Stay away from bright fluorescent distracting colors.
+The only specific colors I typically recommend staying away from are bright pinks and reds- a lot of the time it results in giving you a really pink/orange skin tone.
+I always recommend sticking to light wash jeans unless you prefer black - and a reminder that denim-on-denim is totally fine and I personally love the look!

-I personally love the more grungy, casual look instead of a button-down and dress pants… but this doesn’t mean it can’t look “put together”, have a pair of ripped jeans and a t-shirt, awesome! have a Carhart beanie you love and a hoodie you live in most day, perfect!
+• I personally love the more casual look instead of a button-down and dress pants… but this doesn’t mean it can’t look “put together”.

 patterns: